rCLOSED CHURCHES WITHIN THE PRESENT

 Park UMC, worshiping in the Simpson building.

-collapsed and the congregation vacated the structure to move their worship
+ceiling collapsed and the congregation vacated the structure to move their

 congregation using the Court Street name and the Court Street building.